LESSON 2: Branching and remote operations#

 2.2.1 Create and explore a bare repository#

-git init --bare git-zero.git # new long option
+git init --bare git-zero.git # Initialize a new bare Git repository named git-zero.git

-cd git-zero.git # directory of the bare repository
+cd git-zero.git # Change to the directory of the bare repository

 git status # observe (fails)